k0inwork/mud-llm/design/phase-1-foundation-and-content-tools/README.md

     *   `Items`
     *   `Lore`
     *   Tables for `OwnerTools`, `NPCTools`, and `Memories` (linking to Players, NPCs, and Owners).
 *   **Go Structs:** Implement the corresponding Go structs for all entities, mirroring the database schema.
-This includes the `MemoriesAboutPlayers` map on both `NPC` and `Owner` structs.
+*   **Player State Persistence:** The player's dynamic state (current health, inventory, location, etc.) will be loaded from the database upon login and saved periodically (e.g., every few minutes) or upon logout via the DAL.
+This ensures continuity of player experience.

 ### 2.2.
 Data Access Layer (DAL) - Initial Implementation